How to become a wardrobe assistant

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 Volunteering is a great way to build up your skills and to make contacts with people in the industry.
 Your contacts can be a good way of finding paid work later on.
-You could get volunteering experience through:
+You can get volunteering experience through:

 - student theatre and film productions